TylerJNewman/dotfiles/README.md

 The installation script will:
 1. Create a backup of existing dotfiles
 2. Install Homebrew (if not already installed)
-3. Install dependencies from the Brewfile
+3. Install dependencies from the Brewfile in the macos directory
 4. Install Oh-My-Zsh (if not already installed)
 5. Set up Oh-My-Zsh plugins
 6. Install Starship, Atuin, and other tools